 To generate credentials for an IAM user

-Note that you can generate only two sets of credentials per IAM user.
-If you already have two sets of credentials and you need to create an additional set, select one of the existing sets and click Delete.
+You can generate only two sets of credentials per IAM user.
+If you already have two sets of credentials and need to create an additional set, you must delete one of the existing sets.

-After generating the credentials, you can view them by selecting them in the Access Keys subtab.
-If you chose to have the Toolkit save the Secret Key locally, then it will be displayed here.
+After you generate the credentials, you can view them from the Access Keys tab.
+If you selected the option to have the Toolkit save the secret key locally, it will be displayed here.

-If you saved the Secret Key yourself and would also like the Toolkit to save it, you can enter it here and select Save the secret access key locally.
+If you saved the secret key yourself and would also like the Toolkit to save it, in the Secret Access Key box, type the secret access key, and then select Save the secret access key locally.

-You can also deactivate the credentials by clicking the Make Inactive button.
-You might do this if you suspect the credentials have been compromised.
-You can subsequently re-activate the credentials, which you might do if you receive an assurance that the credentials are secure.
+To deactivate the credentials, choose Make Inactive.
+(You might do this if you suspect the credentials have been compromised.
+You can reactivate the credentials if you receive an assurance they are secure.)

-The AWS Toolkit supports the creation and configuration of IAM roles.
-Similarly to users and groups, you can attach policies to IAM roles.
+The Toolkit for Visual Studio supports the creation and configuration of IAM roles.
+Just as with users and groups, you can attach policies to IAM roles.
 You can then associate the IAM role with an Amazon EC2 instance.
 The association with the EC2 instance is handled through an instance profile, which is a logical container for the role.
 Applications that run on the EC2 instance are automatically granted the level of access specified by the policy associated with the IAM role.
 This is true even when the application hasn't specified other AWS credentials.

-For example, you could create a role and attach a policy to that role that limits access only to Amazon S3.
-After associating this role with an EC2 instance, you could then run an application on that instance and that application would automatically have access to Amazon S3, but not any other services or resources.
+For example, you can create a role and attach a policy to that role that limits access to Amazon S3 only.
+After associating this role with an EC2 instance, you can then run an application on that instance and the application will have access to Amazon S3, but not to any other services or resources.
 The advantage of this approach is that you don't need to be concerned with securely transferring and storing AWS credentials on the EC2 instance.

 To create an IAM role

-In AWS Explorer, under Identity and Access Management, right-click on the Roles subnode and select Create Roles...
+In AWS Explorer, under Identity and Access Management, open the context (right-click) menu for Roles and then choose Create Roles.

-Enter a name for the IAM role and click OK.
+In the Create Role dialog box, type a name for the IAM role and choose OK.

-The new IAM role appears under the Roles subnode of Identity and Access Management.
+The new IAM role will appears under Roles in Identity and Access Management.

-For information on how to create a policy and attach it to the role, see Create an IAM Policy
+For information about how to create a policy and attach it to the role, see Create an IAM Policy.

-Policies are fundamental to using IAM.
-Policies can be associated with IAM entities such users, groups, or roles; and policies specify precisely what level of access is enabled for that user, group, or role.
+Policies are fundamental to IAM.
+Policies can be associated with IAM entities such users, groups, or roles.
+Policies specify the level of access enabled for a user, group, or role.

 To create an IAM policy

-In AWS Explorer, expand the AWS Identity and Access Management node, then expand the node for the type of entity to which you will attach the policy: Groups, Roles, or Users.
-For this discussion, we'll work with an IAM role.
-Right-click on the specific group, role, or user (in this case an IAM role) and select Edit.
+In AWS Explorer, expand the AWS Identity and Access Management node, then expand the node for the type of entity (Groups, Roles, or Users) to which you will attach the policy.
+For example, open a context menu for an IAM role and choose Edit.

-A tab associated with the role appears in the AWS Explorer working pane.
-In this tab, click the Add Policy link.
+A tab associated with the role will appear in the AWS Explorer.
+Choose the Add Policy link.

-In the policy editor, add policy statements to specify the level of access to provide the role (in this example "winapp-instance-role-2") associated with the policy.
-In the example, we show a policy which provides full access to Amazon S3, but no access to any other resources.
+In the policy editor, add policy statements to specify the level of access to provide to the role (in this example, winapp-instance-role-2 associated with the policy.
+In this example, a policy provides full access to Amazon S3, but no access to any other resources.

-For greater precision, you can expand the subnodes associated with services in the policy editor to allow or disallow particular actions associated with that service.
+For more precise access control, you can expand the subnodes in the policy editor to allow or disallow actions associated with AWS services.

-When you are finished editing the policy, click the Save link.
+When you have edited the policy, choose the Save link.